kazukd/NppTidy2-x64/README.md

-# HTML Tidy 2 Plugin for Notepad++ 64bit version
+# Tidy 2 Plugin for Notepad++ 64bit version
-This plugin provides a feature that is tidying HTML code quickly.
+This plugin provides a feature that is tidying HTML or XML code quickly.

 Original source is 'HTML Tidy 2 Plugin for Notepad++' from https://github.com/bruderstein/NppTidy2.
 That is for the 32bit version, so we can not use it on the Notepad++ latest version.

 Also, this plugin uses tidy-html5 from http://github.com/w3c/tidy-html5 (Copyright (c) 1998-2003 World Wide Web Consortium).

 Thank you for sharing excelent code.

 I have just converted from a 32bit version to a 64bit version.